 President and Chief Executive Officer

-Howard Eng has been President and CEO of the Greater Toronto Airports Authority (GTAA) since 2012.
+Howard Eng was President and CEO of the Greater Toronto Airports Authority (GTAA) from 2012 – early 2020.
 The GTAA manages and operates Pearson Airport, which ranked fifth on aviation data leader, OAG’s, list of the Top 50 International Megahubs in 2017.
 Under Howard’s leadership, Pearson is pursuing its vision of becoming the best airport in the world.